 To combat the spread of certain public records and to help preserve your online privacy, many states have passed laws or have implemented policies.
 Some states, such as California, no longer release mugshot photos to the general public.
 However, many of these arrest and mugshot sites continue to post arrest details online despite laws attempting to prevent your personal information from being shared online.

-Opt Out of People Search Sites
+People Search Sites Opt-Out

 Most people search sites do not disclose the legal outcome of any particular arrest or criminal charges.
 In these cases, it is up to the person viewing your criminal records to determine your guilt or innocence.